luomus/finbif/vignettes/finbif.Rmd

 #> [Ursus arctos] ID: MX.47348
 ```

-If the taxon is the FinBIF database its unique ID is returned.
-When a taxon is
+If the taxon is in the FinBIF database its unique ID is returned.
+When a taxon
-not in the FinBIF database it is reported as "not found" and for that taxa the
+is not in the FinBIF database it is reported as "not found" and for that taxa
-list element is `NA`.
+the list element is `NA`.

 ```r
 (taxa <- finbif_check_taxa(c("Ursus arctos", "Moomin")))